ioalex/ioalex/README.md

   <br><br>
   I'm an aspiring web developer from Melbourne, Australia. 🦘

-I enjoy experimenting with new technologies by building small projects and am interested in front-end architecture.
-I like to learn about how things work and the many different ways we can build a project.
+I enjoy experimenting with new technologies by building projects and am deeply interested in front-end architecture.
+I am always curious about how things work and often find myself smiling uncontrollably when I entertain new ideas or successfully build something.

 </p>